 Benzodiazepines and Women

 Benzodiazepines are frequently prescribed to women, often without fully informed consent.
+A recent study found that male prescribers were more likely to prescribe benzodiazepines to female patients relative to male patients.
 They can greatly alter their lives, disrupting hormones, menstrual cycles, pregnancies and parenting.
 They can lead to hysterectomy, miscarriage and birth defects.

 The female reproductive system is saturated with endogenous (naturally occurring, produced by the body) biochemicals – hormones, neuroactive steroids and their metabolites – that act as natural sedatives and benzodiazepines in the brain and central nervous system.